goncalo22/SkyrimNet-GamePlugin/docs/Memory System/Memory Recall.md

 | Keyword relevance     | 0.10   |
 | Location match        | 0.05   |

 Memories are ranked by score, and only those passing thresholds are considered relevant.
+You can change those in the settings, but for instance, raising the minimum relevance score would mean that the memories are still stored but npcs wont remember the very mundane events.

+By default there are five memories that are retrieved ( changeable from 1 to 10), ranked by importance and relevance to the ocasion.

 ---